-If the Company makes an issue of Shares to Shareholders by way of capitalization of profits or reserves ("Bonus Issue"), each option holder holding any options which have not expired at the time of the record date for determining entitlements to the Bonus Issue shall be entitled to have issued to him upon exercise of any of those options the number of Shares which would have been issued under the Bonus Issue ("Bonus Shares") to a person registered as holding the same number of Shares as that number of Shares to which the option holder may subscribe pursuant to the exercise of those options immediately before the record date determining entitlements under the Bonus Issue (in addition to the Shares which he or she is otherwise entitled to have issued to him or her upon such exercise).
-The Bonus Shares will be paid by the Company out of profits or reserves (as the case may be) in the same manner as was applied in relation to the Bonus Issue and upon issue rank pari passu in all respects with the other Shares issued upon exercise of the options.
+If the Company makes an issue of Shares to shareholders by way of capitalisation of profits or reserves ("Bonus issue"), each optionholder holding any Options which have not expired at the time of the record date for determining entitlements to the bonus issue, upon exercise of those Options, will be entitled to have be issued with the number of Shares which would have been issued under the bonus issue.
+The options must be exercised immediately before the record date in determining entitlements under the bonus issue (in addition to the Shares which he or she is otherwise entitled to have issued to him or her upon such exercise).
+The bonus shares will be paid by the Company out of the profits or reserves (as the case may be) in the same manner as was applied in relation to the bonus issue and upon issue, rank pari passu in all respect with the other Shares issued.